-Sedation Dentistry has allowed many patient's with dental fear and anxiety to receive the much needed care they need.
+Sedation Dentistry has allowed many patients with dental fear and anxiety to receive the much-needed care they need.
 Dr. Dave Verma and Dr. Arpana Vema have received advanced training in Oral Conscious Sedation.
-Traditional IV Sedaton Dentistry incorporate setting up an IV to adminster the drugs necessary to sedate a patient while Oral Conscious sedation uses medications taken by mouth to achieve a similar effect.
+Traditional IV Sedation Dentistry incorporates setting up an IV to administer the drugs necessary to sedate a patient while Oral Conscious sedation uses medications taken by mouth to achieve a similar effect.
 Our goal is always to make our patients feel very comfortable while receiving any dental work.

 - Oral sedation

-- Night before medications to decrease pre-appointment anxiety
+- The night before medications to decrease pre-appointment anxiety

 - Nitrous oxide, also known as laughing gas

-Apprehensive dental patients who request sedation or sleep dentistry are given an oral medication about an hour before their appointments.
+Apprehensive dental patients who request sedation or sleep dentistry are given oral medication about an hour before their appointments.
 This way, the patient will be in a lightly sedated state and will sleep through the appointment.
-Upon awaking, the patient’s dental treatment will already be completed.
-Obviously, patients will need someone to drive them to and from the dentist office.
-So if you are looking for an Sedation Dentist in Frederick, MD come join our family of patients.
+Upon waking, the patient’s dental treatment will already be completed.
+Obviously, patients will need someone to drive them to and from the dentist's office.
+So if you are looking for a Sedation Dentist in Frederick, MD come to join our family of patients.
 You will be glad you did.

 If the idea of going to the dentist for a procedure brings on feelings of fear or anxiety there are options to ease the anxiety.
 Oral conscious sedation is as easy as taking a pill and you will feel relaxed and at ease.
 Oral conscious sedation does not “knock you out” like some other forms of anesthesia.
 You will remain awake during your procedure, but you will be in a heightened state of relaxation.
 It is also possible that you will not remember part, or all, of your procedure.